Manuel Fuentes Almanzar/Shutterstock.com

 The Classic Centre is where KL was born, at the meeting of Klang and Gombak Rivers.
 You will find historical sites like the first large mosque Masjid Jamek, Central Market, Little India, Dataran Merdeka, Bangunan Sultan Abdul Samad and the Selangor Club.
 Lively Chinatown is still authentic and features Petaling Street - Kuala Lumpur’s first market and various temples (Buddhist and Hindu).
 The Petronas Twin Towers and KL Tower in the Grand Jalan Ampang district are hard to miss as they dominate the city’s skyline.
 The nostalgic Lake Gardens boasts the romantic park Taman Tasik Perdana, the Islamic Arts Museum, National Museum and the National Monument is just a stone’s throw away.
 The posh Bangsar is where Kuala Lumpur’s rich come out to play.
 The highlight is Jalan Telawi, packed with nightspots.

 For shopping, head off into the direction of the hip Bukit Bintang which is dubbed “The Shopper’s Paradise.”
 Do the Bintang Walk and find out why!
 The rest of KL includes sights such as the Batu Caves Hindu Temple, Forest Research Institute of Malaysia (FRIM) Park, Selangor Pewter, and the National Zoo.
 Or why not take a relaxing day, and just absorb the atmosphere of wandering through such diverse communities as Chinese, Malay, South Indian and East Malaysian and many more.
-Each community offers its own festivals, food, music, art and fashion, while lending its own unique addition to Malaysian culture.
+Each community offers its own festivals, food, music, art and fashion, while lending its own unique additions to Malaysian culture.

 Kuala Lumpur combines a modern city with an old feeling of the town.
-Visit for example the Petronas Twin Tower which used to be the highest building in the world or visit the oldest market in town where you can find lovely souvenirs to take home.
+Visit for example the Petronas Twin Tower which used to be the highest buildings in the world or visit the oldest market in town where you can find lovely souvenirs to take home.

 Kuala Lumpur offers many café options, for the regular coffee drinker to the casual one.
 There is also a mixture of the types of cafés offered, from the outdoor locations where the locals hang out, to the indoor cafés for a convenient shopping break.
 The numerous options of popular franchise chains and local cafés offer great choices for all coffee experiences.